 Tell us about your happiest day and saddest day.

-Happiest day was definitely the day I married my wife Julia.
+The happiest day was definitely the day I married my wife Julia.
 She’s definitely the most amazing person in this world.
-She is strong, brave and incredibly talented.
+She is strong, brave, and incredibly talented.
 She is my biggest supporter in this world on top of having to deal with my ups and downs as an independent artist every single day.

 Tell us how you will spend a million dollars.